ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 });
 ```

-Here a quick explanation on the different phases of our module:
+Here is a quick explanation on the different phases of our module:
 * `constructor` defines two arguments: the name and the package of the microservice
 * `writing()` will do multiple things
   * generate a JHipster app using a template `.yo-rc.json`